 Please note: traveling 80 miles through the mountains is slow-going, bumpy, and a tad tiring.
 But there is a lot to see along the way, and it’s a grand adventure.
 We’ll travel in a Toyota land cruiser that has 2 benches for seating.
 We can draw a lottery for the front seat!
 We’ll stop along the way to stretch legs and take photos.
 Experienced, trusted driver.

-What to bring: we’ll email a travel checklist full of good things to pack.
+What to bring: we’ll email a travel checklist.

 We want you to love Haiti as much as we do.
-When we travel in small groups to places off the map – it changes us.
-It changes how we think, how we interact, and it inspires us in ways unanticipated.
+When we travel in small groups to places off the map – it changes us — how we think, interact, and it inspires us in ways unanticipated.
 Join us.